GAM-team/GAM/wiki/Cloud-Identity-Policies.md

 * `ou|org|orgunit <REMatchPattern>` - Only display policies whose OU path matches the `<REMatchPattern>`

 By default, policy warnings are displayed, use the `nowarnings` option to suppress their display.

+By default, additional API calls are made to add the `policyQuery/groupEmail` and `policyQuery/orgUnitPath` fields that are mapped from the `policyQuery/group` and `policyQuery/orgUnit` fields.
+Use option `noidmapping' to suppress these calls and not add the additional fields.

 By default,  additional API calls are made for `settings/workspace_marketplace.apps_allowlist` to get the application name for the application ID.
 Use option `noappnames` to suppress these calls.